|

 Aziz come out to challenge me for the ball, I panicked.
 The guy

 was bigger than a mountain.
-I wanted to get to rid of the
+I was intimidated and wanted to get to rid of the

 ball as fast as I could.
 I tried to pass the ball